Fast Numerical Evaluation#

 • Robert Bradshaw (2008-10): Initial version

-Tries to create a function that evaluates f quickly using floating-point numbers, if possible.
-There are two implementations of fast_float in Sage; by default we use the newer, which is slightly faster on most tests.
+Try to create a function that evaluates f quickly using floating-point numbers, if possible.

 On failure, returns the input unchanged.